NTIA/gilbert-elliot-model/README.md

 print(help(ge.simulate))
 ```

-Here we list the primary methods included in the package with a brief description of each
+Here we list the primary methods included in the package with a brief description of each:
 * `simulate` - Simulate errors using the Gilbert-Elliot burst model and a variety of controls as parameters.
-* `determine_model` - Determine most likely version of Gilbert-Elliot model given observation.
+* `determine_model` - Determine version of Gilbert-Elliot model with highest likelihood of emitting observation.
 * `model_error_statistics` - Determine error statistics given model parameters.
 * `data_error_statistics` - Measure error statsitics from error pattern.
 * `fit_hmm` - Fit two-state Hidden Markov model to data in observation.